 Stem Cell Biology

-Scientists involved: Prof. Dr. Martin Bastmeyer, Dr. Kai Richler, Martina Deimling, Elisa Genthner
+Scientists involved: Prof. Dr. Martin Bastmeyer, Dr. Kai Richler, Dr. Martina Deimling, Elisa Genthner

 Development of defined 2D- and 3D-growth substrates for long-term cultivation of human induced pluripotent stem cells